nrjdalal/zshify/README.md

 npx zshify
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Yeah that's it, no downloads, no hassle.
+Yeah that's it, no downloads, no hassle.
 A minimalistic installation for the minimalistic package.

 ## Why Zshify?